 Chances are it was a lot easier to remember the last time you made a charitable donation online.
 Having a website provides a place donors trust where they can make a donation or a place for you to advertise your fundraising efforts.

-No matter what your nonprofit side hustle is, it’s critical to have a website.
+No matter what your nonprofit organization is, it’s critical to have a website.
 Now, let’s talk about how easy it is to set up your nonprofit website.

 How to Build Your Nonprofit Website with HostGator